 Family Violence Unit - The Problem of Family Violence

-We may ask, "Why doesn't she leave?"
-Women tolerate the abuse for various reasons.
+We may ask, "Why doesn't she/he leave?" victims of domestic violence tolerate the abuse for various reasons.
 They may feel shame, embarrassment, and helplessness.
 They are afraid to confide the problem to others or seek help outside of the home for fear of retaliatory acts by the abuser.
-The good news is, abused women do eventually leave for good.
-Abused women sometimes leave and return to the abuser an average of 6 times.
-Once they do leave, many women become victims of harassment and stalking, especially in the workplace.
+The good news is, abused victim/survivors do eventually leave for good.
+Abused domestic violence victims sometimes leave and return to the abuser an average of 7 times.
+Once they do leave, many become victims of harassment and stalking, especially in the workplace.
 The violence continues even though they have taken the necessary steps to remain safe.
 The question to ask is, "Why doesn't the abuser stop the violence?"

 Male and female relationships are commonly discussed in the context of family violence, however in Lesbian, Gay, Bisexual and Transgender relationships (LGBT), the dynamics are similar but there are additional factors.
 For example, if the victim of abuse chose not to reveal their lifestyle to their family, friends, or co-workers, the violent partner may threaten to "out" their partner, or in other words, disclose their lifestyle to others as a means of control, keeping the abuse from being revealed.
 To gain perspective in the LGBT relationships, simply reporting the abuse is an obstacle in and of itself due to the stigma present in our society.
 Victims who choose to report the abuse to law enforcement perceive they will be treated with insensitivity.
 The Lesbian Task Force of the Texas Council on Family Violence nevertheless reported that 25% of Lesbian and Gay relationships are abusive.